yonis-savary/sharp-php/Docs/security/authentication.md

 }
 ```

-- `model` is the full namespace to your model class
+- `model` is the full classname to your model class
 - `login-field` is the name of the unique field in your model
 - `password-field` is the name of the field where your password hash is stored
-- `salt-field` (optionnal, can be `null`) is the name of the field where your password salt is stored
+- `salt-field` (optional, can be `null`) is the name of the field where your password salt is stored
 - `session-duration` duration of Authentication session in seconds (for example, 3600sec <=> 1 hour, after one hour of inactivity, the user is logged out)

 ## Usage